Spirit of Self-Supported Riding

 Our events try to be inclusive to all riders, regardless of race, religion, sexual orientation or gender identity.
 To us, you are simply a rider.
 Nothing more and nothing less.

-Our general classification will never be split by gender as we believe this undermines the idea of equality amongst riders that underpins ultra-endurance events.
-Furthermore, we encourage anyone reporting on our events to focus on a rider’s GC place first, and their perceived position within their gender only as a secondary mention if necessary e.g. “Third place overall” instead of “first female finisher”.
+Our general classification will never be split by gender as we believe this undermines the idea of equality amongst riders that underpins ultra-endurance events, whilst also making for a less inclusive space.
+We encourage anyone reporting on our events to mention a rider’s GC place as well if they are assigning their perceived position by gender.

-There is no doubt that female participation in ultra-endurance events is increasing, with several events recently achieving nearly 50/50 representation.
+There is no doubt that women’s participation in ultra-endurance events is increasing, with several events recently achieving nearly 50/50 representation.
 However, there is still some way to go for us and our focus is more on relative progress rather than fixed targets.
+In 2024, we introduced a weighted lottery for Wild West Country to help address this.
 Here are our figures* so far:

 If you have a suggestion for how we can make our events more inclusive, please drop us an email.
 We can’t promise to make every change suggested, but we can promise to take the time to read and seriously consider anything sent to us.